Street art in Atlanta

-In recent years, Atlanta has become one of the USA's best cities for street art.
+In recent years, Atlanta has been called one of the USA's best cities for street art.
 Street artists have prominently created murals in Krog Street Tunnel, along the BeltLine, and in neighborhoods across the city.
 The street art conference, Living Walls, the City Speaks, originated in Atlanta in 2009.

 Events and festivals

 Atlanta is host to the street art conference Living Walls, the City Speaks.
 In 2012, the conference limited participation to women street artists.

 The Outerspace Project, an annual series of street art and cultural events coordinated by Greg Mike, began in 2015.

 Peter Ferrari founded Forward Warrior, an event and initiative to bring together muralists in Atlanta to add street art to a host neighborhood.

 Locations

 Images and mapped locations of over 200 works of Atlanta street art can be found on the Atlanta Street Art Map.
 Hotspots for viewing Atlanta street art include: